Did you know… there’s over 1000 different varieties of tomatoes!

 Tomatoes are superb antioxidants because as well as being high in vitamin C (you can check out why that's so important here), they contain a compound called lycopene.
 Lycopene is an antioxidant which is partially responsible for the red and pink colours of fruit and veg such as watermelon, apricots and pink grapefruits.
 But it is particularly abundant in tomatoes.

 There’s a bit of a conundrum though.
-Tomatoes that have been cooked have higher lycopene levels in than fresh tomatoes.
-Although cooking can lower the vitamin C levels.
+Tomatoes that have been cooked have higher lycopene levels than fresh tomatoes.
+Although cooking can lower vitamin C levels.

 We like to have a mixture in our house.
 There’s always a bowl of tomatoes for the kids to pick at and then they are a regular feature in our cooked dinners too.

 But the amount that we absorb is also affected by what we eat alongside the tomatoes.
-Lycopene is better absorbed in the presence of fat so eating fat alongside your tomatoes will increase the amount of lycopene that you are able to absorbs
+Lycopene is better absorbed in the presence of fat so eating fat alongside your tomatoes will increase the amount of lycopene that you can absorb.

 You could try

 including them in a salad with some avocado and crushed walnuts

 #tomatoes #antioxidants #skinhealth #healthyskin #nutritionaltherapy #nutritionist #nutritionaltherapist #healthysnacks #bonehealth #hearthealth #prostatehealth #acne #ageing #wrinkles #antiageing #fruit #snacks #eatarainbow #vegetables #cambridgenutritionist #peterboroughnutritionist